hiddentao/react-native-advanced-forms/README.md

 ![Demo2](https://github.com/hiddentao/react-native-advanced-forms/raw/master/recordings/rec2.gif "Demo2")

+_Note: `Form.Field` components will pass an `error` object down to their children (the actual input elements) if a validation error occurs_.

 ## Custom components

 You can integrate your own custom form component into a `Form`, as long as you follow certain rules: